UmmarFarooq14/kubernetes-learning/Kubernetes/Day-01/Notes.md

 ----------------------
 RBAC was
 ---------
     .
-Introduced as Alpha {Experimental, may change}
+Introduced as Alpha {Experimental, may change}.
     .
-Moved to Beta {Mostly Stable, minor changes possible}
+Moved to Beta {Mostly Stable, minor changes possible}.
     .
-Become a GA {Stable} in Kubernetes V1.8(2017)
+Become a GA {Stable} in Kubernetes V1.8(2017).

     => It is mainly works with containers like Docker.